WIZARD-CXY/phantom/README.md

 # Running
 you can run the following commands to manage the networks.
-The toolkit creates virtual networks for each pod (i.e., groups of containers that are allowed to reach each other).
-You will notice that the containers will not be able to communicate across pods.
+The toolkit creates virtual networks for each pod (i.e., groups of containers that are allowed to reach each other, they are within the same VXLAN).
+Containers will not be able to communicate across pods.

 * Prepare host for container networking